charlietag/os_preparation/README.md

 * 2017/09/15
   * Add bash prompt for git detail information into bashrc (Some symbol format might not fit on all terminals)
 * 2018/01/07
-  * Update MariaDB to 10.2
+  * Update MariaDB from 10.1 to 10.2
-  * Update NodeJS to 8
+  * Update NodeJS from 6 to 8
+  * Update Laravel from 5.3 to 5.5